jorgedjr21/work_time_management/README.md

 ```

 ## Tests and Coverage

+- The tests are inside the folder `spec/`

 - To run the tests, you can use this comand (inside docker or locally, depends how you run the application):